TIMAU RIVER wildlife corridor

 Bank restoration

-In 2026 Wilderthings developed a Memorandum of Understanding with the Timau River Water Resource Use Association (WRUA) to reverse the decline of the river, through:
+In 2026, Wilderthings developed a MoU with the Timau River Water Resource Use Association (WRUA) to safeguard the river, through:

-Regular joint patrols will be conducted to enforce riparian rules and regulations, to stop illegal tree cutting for timber, fuelwood and charcoal and to stop illegal abstraction of river water.
+Regular joint patrols enforce riparian rules and regulations, curbs illegal tree cutting for timber, fuelwood and charcoal and river water abstraction.

 In wet seasons, water levels can be high and further restoration work is then focused on planting of grasses and trees in degraded areas.